Deafness & hearing loss facts

 Hearing loss and deafness in the future

-The number of people with hearing is increasing.
+The number of people with hearing loss is increasing.
 Estimates suggest that by 2035, about 15.6 million people in the UK will have hearing loss – that’s one in five of the population.

 If nothing is done to address lower employment rates for those with hearing loss, by 2031 the UK economy will lose £38.6bn per year in potential economic output.